Skip to main content

 Overlay Networks (Multi-Host)

-# Create overlay network
+# Create overlay network -- requires Swarm mode (docker swarm init)

 docker network create --driver overlay my-overlay

-# Containers on different hosts can communicate
+# Services on different hosts can communicate by name, as if they were local.

 docker service create --network my-overlay --name web nginx